Winter Fire Safety Tips to Follow This Season

-Heating, cooking, decorations and candles all contribute to an increased risk of fire during the winter months.
+Heating, cooking, decorations and candles all contribute to an increased risk of fire in your home during the holiday season and winter months.
 According to the National Fire Protection Association (NFPA), home fires occur more in the winter than in any other season.
-As the snowflakes start to fall and the temperatures drop, it’s important that you take the proper steps to make sure your family and home are protected from winter fire hazards.
+As the snowflakes start to fall and the temperatures drop, it’s important that you follow our winter fire safety tips and take the proper steps to make sure your family and home are protected from fire hazards.

 Be cautious of space heaters.

 December, January and February are the peak months for heating fires, and space heaters account for 43% of U.S. home heating fires, according to the NFPA.
-Space heaters should be placed a minimum of three feet away from anything flammable, such as upholstered furniture, tapestries, mattresses or bedding, and must be turned off when you leave the room or go to sleep.
+Space heaters should be placed a minimum of three feet away from anything flammable, such as upholstered furniture, tapestries, mattresses or bedding, and must be turned off when you leave the room or go to sleep to help prevent a fire.
 In addition, never store clothing on or around the unit, and never cover the cord or put anything on top of it.
-Have a three-foot kid-free zone around space heaters, as well.
+Also have a three-foot kid-free zone around space heaters.

 Practice candle safety.

 Between 2013 and 2017, an average of 7,900 home candle fires were reported each year by the NFPA.
-When burning candles for festive lighting, keep them at least a foot from anything flammable, never leave them unattended and place them out of reach from children.
-Make it a routine to check that all flames are extinguished before you go to bed or leave the room.
+When burning candles for holiday lighting, keep them at least a foot from anything flammable, never leave them unattended and place them out of reach of children.
+Make it part of your winter home safety routine to check that all flames are extinguished before you go to bed or leave the room.

 Play it safe in the kitchen.